Report the Supposed Apple Spam Email

 DoNotPay fights for the rights of ordinary people and helps resolve their everyday troubles.
 The scope of services we offer has been designed specifically to that end.

 Helping you take a stand against the piece-disturbing bane of your life is our area of expertise.
-You should just access your DoNotPay account from your web browser or iOS device, and let us help you do the following:
+You should just access your DoNotPay account from your web browser, and let us help you do the following:

 - Fix a DMV appointment efficiently